fabriziogiordano/policy/payment-addendum.md

 Payment Addendum
 ================

-Last Updated: September 19, 2012
+Last Updated: November 12, 2012

 This Payment Addendum is a part of Vimeo's [Terms of Service](/terms) and covers payments that you make to Vimeo (except for Vimeo PRO or Plus subscriptions) and payments that Vimeo may make to you.

-1. *Payments made by you.* You may make payments to Vimeo for transactions and services that Vimeo offers, including Music Store purchases and Tip Jar tips.
+1. *Payments made by you.* You may make payments to Vimeo for transactions and services that Vimeo offers, including Music Store purchases, Tip Jar tips, and Pay-to-View video rentals.
 All payments are final and non-refundable.
 However, Vimeo may, in its sole discretion, authorize refunds if it determines that the circumstances warrant a refund.
 2. *Payments made to you.* Vimeo will pay you for transactions in which you are entitled to receive amounts within thirty (30) days of the end of each month in which a transaction occurred.
 Vimeo will make all payments to your PayPal account.
 To be eligible to receive payments, you must: 1.
 Be a Vimeo Plus or PRO subscriber.
 2. Comply with all terms of Vimeo's Terms of Service including this Payment Addendum.
 3. Be eligible to participate in a Vimeo program in which Vimeo pays users.